mongodb/docs/source/includes/faq-agents.rst

 Can I use two Monitoring Agents to connect MongoDBs in different data centers?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-No. The Monitoring Agent must connect to every server in your MongoDB deployment.
+No, not within the same group.
+The group's Monitoring Agent must connect to every server in the MongoDB deployment.
 Configure firewalls to allow the Monitoring Agent to connect across data centers and servers.

-Use multiple Monitoring Agents within a single MMS group *only* to provide redundancy.
+Use multiple Monitoring Agents within a single MMS group *only* :ref:`to provide redundancy <monitoring-agent-redundancy`>.
 For each MMS group, the agent must be able to connect to every monitored MongoDB.
 Unless you have multiple groups, complete your initial Monitoring Agent setup with a single agent.